ishikawa-group/vasp_how_to/markdown/english/dos.md

 ### Using vaspkit
 * vaspkit is quite easy to use.
 Just type `vaspkit` in terminal, and follow the instruction.
+* Total DOS
-* To generate the DOS-related functions, type `11`.
+  + To generate the DOS-related functions, type `11`.
-* To get the total DOS, type `111`.
+  + To get the total DOS, type `111`.
-* Total DOS file `TDOS.dat` is generated.
+  + Total DOS file `TDOS.dat` is generated.
 The energy position is shifted so as the Fermi energy becomes 0.

 ## Plot
 * Copy `*.dat` file generated from vaspkit.
 Now it is easy to make plot.